doki-theme/doki-theme-eclipse/README.md

 > Note: `Window > Preferences > DevStyle > Color Theme` is the DevStyle Customization window.

-Like I said above (if you read that part), I have provided the `devStlyeThemes` directory in this repository.
+Like I said above (if you read that part), I have provided the `devStyleThemes` directory in this repository.
 This directory contains all the current supported Doki Themes.

 The directory includes a xml file which you can [download](https://webapps.stackexchange.com/a/87957) and `import` and apply as your `Editor Theme`.